A biopsy is a medical procedure where a sample of body tissue is removed, and then examined under a microscope and assessed in a laboratory.

 A local anaesthetic is administered during the procedure for pain relief.
 If the area is particularly sensitive or difficult to reach and/or if the tissue is dense, you may feel a little more discomfort.
 The area may also be subject to bruising and swelling after the procedure.

 If you have previously had an allergic reaction to anaesthetics it is important this information is told to the doctor.
 All allergic reactions need to be taken seriously however minor they may initially appear to be.
 If you are on medications or have taken or take recreational drugs, this must be told to the doctor/technician before the procedure.

 Usually a biopsy is recommended to confirm a diagnosis after researching your family(s) and your own medical history.
 Other methods of investigation may have been carried out.
-I.e. CT, MRI, X-Rays. and together with these the results of the tissue sample will show the extent of the disease or determine what it is.
+I.e. X-Rays. and together with these the results of the tissue sample will show the extent of the disease or determine what it is.
 Once a definitive diagnosis is confirmed a treatment plan will be discussed together with you and medications or specialists arranged for you to help you to recover your health.